deakjahn/flutter_theming_howto/README.md

 So, let's examine the app itself.
 It will be more or less the same as any usual Flutter app, but with a couple of subtle differences.
 First, we will have an async `main()`.
-Note that we need to ensure the proper initialization of the Flutter bindings before we can use anything async:
+Note that we need to ensure the proper initialization of the Flutter bindings before we can use a plugin:

 ```dart
 void main() async {